 Regions where two tectonic plates move apart are called divergent boundaries.
 Most divergent boundaries are found along the seafloor, where they form mid-ocean ridges.
 The formation of new ocean crust at most divergent boundaries accounts for the high heat flow, volcanism, and earthquakes associated with these boundaries.

 The friction between plates can also cause aftershocks, earthquake swarms and sequences.

 When an earthquake occurs, it releases the stored-up energy in the form of seismic waves.
 These travel away from the hypocenter in all directions.
 These are used to locate and measure the magnitude of an earthquake.
 The types of seismic waves are:

 Named after their capacity to travel across the earth, these are divided into two types—primary (P) waves and secondary (S) waves.

 P waves are compressional waves.
 As P waves travel through matter, the matter alternatively compresses and expands.
 P waves travel through the earth, as much as sound waves travel through the air.
 A compressional sort of wave can be illustrated with a Slinky in (Figure 6).

 S waves (Secondary waves)

 Swarms are many seismic events that occur in the same area with the same characteristics (similar magnitudes) in a given period of time.
-In our area, for example twelve swarms were generated in the region of Puerto Rico and the Virgin Islands in 2011.
-One of these swarms occurred in the Sombrero Seismic Zone and the platform of Virgin Islands, from 14 to 15 in July 2011, where 88 earthquakes were located in 33 hours.
+In our area, for example, twelve swarms were generated in the region of Puerto Rico and the Virgin Islands in 2011.
+One of these swarms occurred in the Sombrero Seismic Zone and the platform of Virgin Islands, from the 14th to the 15th of July, 2011.
 For more information please refer to the official report of the Puerto Rico Seismic Network at the following link:http://redsismica.uprm.edu/Spanish/sismos/repanual.php